gossip-ink/gossip/README.md

 **The organizing component involves making decisions about abstractions and ordering leading to hierarchical and linear structures.**

 Most of presentation tools allow presenters to organize slides in linear mode which is hard to understand or change the hierarchical relationship among them.
-Some tools enables users to order hierarchical structures, such as [Keynote](https://www.apple.com/keynote/) or [Prezi](https://prezi.com/), but they are still good enough.
+Some tools enables users to order hierarchical structures, such as [Keynote](https://www.apple.com/keynote/) or [Prezi](https://prezi.com/), but they are still not good enough.

-In Gossip, there is a *Outline* panel to help presenters to make a clear hierarchical efficiently.
-Also a *Thumbnail* panel is provided to preview the whole presentation.
+In Gossip, there is a *Outline panel* to help presenters to make a clear hierarchical efficiently.
+Also a *Thumbnail panel* is provided to preview the whole presentation.

 <img src="./screenshots/outline.png" height="300px">&emsp;<img src="./screenshots/thumbnail.png" height="300px">

-In *Outline* panel, when presenter creates a new point node, Gossip will automatically create a slide for it.
+In *Outline panel*, when presenter creates a new point node, Gossip will automatically create a slide for it.
 And users can simply drag a node to modify the linear order or hierarchical structure of the presentation rather than dragging many nodes for a slight change.

 ![outline](./screenshots/outline.gif)